 Transformations in Higher Education: The Scholarship of Engagement Book Series

 Scholars from all disciplines and fields are invited to submit proposals for consideration.
-All published volumes undergo three phases peer review, engaging the series co-editors, members of the series’ distinguished international editorial board, and independent senior scholars.
+All published volumes undergo three phases of peer review, engaging the series co-editors, members of the series’ distinguished international editorial board, and independent senior scholars.
 The reviews are designed to ensure consistency with the purposes of the series, content quality and coherence, and the likelihood of making a valuable contribution to the literature.

 The Transformations in Higher Education series has published several volumes since it launched in 2010.
 Information about series volumes is available on the MSU Press website.
-Individuals and groups considering in publishing in the series are invited to download and review the series proposal format guidelines.
+Individuals and groups considering in publishing in the series are invited to download and review the series proposal guidelines.